 Our blanket has taken up a permanent residency in our guest bedroom, spread out on the bed ready for nightly action.
 In his case, a little bit of discomfort seems well worth the reward for his desired goal of muscle repair.
 Yes it’s pricey at £399 (you could just get in a hot bath for a fraction of the price – though he really wouldn’t).
 But it’s worth it for that feeling of waking up each morning without aching joints.
 It’s quite literally the hottest thing in wellness right now.
 So if you can afford one, it’s worth the investment – if not, saunas are opening again soon.

 Available at higherdose.com (Now available and shipping from U.K)

 Liked this article on “I Tried A Higher Dose Sauna Blanket For 1 Week”?
-Read more about Sauna Blankets here.
+Read more about Higher Dose Sauna Blanket V3 here.

 Get your weekly DOSE fix here: SIGN UP FOR OUR NEWSLETTER

 A sauna blanket is a portable device that uses infrared heat to create a sauna-like experience.

 “A higher dose sauna blanket is a type of sauna blanket that produces more heat than a standard model.

 What are the benefits of using a higher dose sauna blanket?